 Disadvantages of Double Declining Method of Depreciation

-- It is bit complex than the more traditional and simpler straight-line method
+- It is a bit complex than the more traditional and simpler straight-line method

-- Double declining balance method skews profitability.
+- A double-declining balance method skews profitability.
 The Company less profitable in the early years than in later years thus it will be difficult to measure the true operational profitability of the Company.

-Double declining balance depreciation method is an accelerated depreciation method that can be used to depreciate the value of the asset over the useful life of the asset.
-It is a bit complex method than the straight-line method of depreciation but is useful for deferring tax payments and maintain low profitability in early years.
+A double-declining balance depreciation method is an accelerated depreciation method that can be used to depreciate the value of the asset over the useful life of the asset.
+It is a bit complex method than the straight-line method of depreciation but is useful for deferring tax payments and maintain low profitability in the early years.